pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Gatsby Wordpress/your-first-customization.md

 For pages that don't need to be dynamically created, we can define routes in `src/pages`.
 See [Define routes in `src/pages`](https://www.gatsbyjs.com/docs/reference/routing/creating-routes/#define-routes-in-srcpages) for more information.

-All we need for this page is a component.
+All we need for this page is a component and our index page query.
 We will use the Page Query from the **Code Exporter** tab.

 1. Create a new file in `src/pages` called `last-five.js`
 1. Paste in the component from the **Code Exporter** tab